-Although job creation is not a direct local government mandate, the City of Cape Town has formed partnerships with other spheres of government, the private sector as well as cities around the world to encourage job creation in Cape Town by providing a more enabling business environment that attracts investment and economic growth.
+Although job creation is not a direct local government mandate, the City of Cape Town has formed partnerships with other spheres of government, the private sector and cities around the world to encourage job creation in Cape Town by providing a more enabling business environment that attracts investment and economic growth.

-Cape Town's strict unemployment rate was at 21,2% for Q1: 2019 (ending March 2019), reflecting weak conditions on the demand side, but also a strong degree of structural unemployment characterised by an oversupply of low-skilled or unskilled labour.
+Cape Town's strict unemployment rate in 2019 was 21,9% (447 327 unemployed individuals), while its broad unemployment rate was only slightly higher at 24,1%.
+Cape Town still averages a relatively high strict youth unemployment rate of 45,2% for 2019 - a decrease from averaging 53,6% in 2014.
+This reflects weak conditions on the demand side but also a strong degree of structural unemployment characterised by an oversupply of low-skilled or unskilled labour.

-Cape Town is fortunate to have an active and welldeveloped tertiary education sector, including four public universities, with two featuring in the top 400 of world university rankings.
+Cape Town is fortunate to have an active and well-developed tertiary education sector, including four public universities, with two featuring in the top 400 of world university rankings.
 These universities are an asset in that they attract high-quality academics, researchers and students from within South Africa, Africa and internationally.
 This attraction, combined with their high-quality research generation, increasingly being channelled into understanding local contexts and applications to the benefit of the local economy and social fabric, as well as specialist and skills development focus, is of great value to the city.
 The City of Cape Town is committed to working in partnership with universities in the Cape Town region, and has collaboration protocols and agreements in place to guide and manage this important and strategic relationship.